 Online casinos in West Virginia are alive and well.

-After just two weeks, DraftKings Casino is generating some fairly impressive casino revenue figures.
+After just two weeks, DraftKings WV Casino is generating some fairly impressive casino revenue figures.

 West Virginia’s first online casino accepted over $16 million in wagers through the first two weeks of gambling.
 This report includes the online gaming figures from the weeks ending July 18 and July 25.